 Updated Reopening Plan

-View the Greater Johnstown School District’s Updated Reopening Plan, revised March 10, 2021.
+View the Greater Johnstown School District’s Updated Reopening Plan, as revised March 10, 2021 and June 8 2021.

 Original Reopening Plan

 The administration, faculty and staff of the Greater Johnstown School District are committed to providing our students a safe and healthy environment in which they can learn, grow and thrive.
 The following pages contain resources for our school community to direct our journey from school closure.

 On Monday, July 13, Gov. Andrew Cuomo announced that school districts in New York can follow plans to reopen for in-person schooling in September if COVID-19 infection rates stay at 5% or lower in a given region.

 Determinations will be made by region about opening and closing schools as the COVID-19 pandemic continues.
 If a region is in Phase 4 and has a daily infection rate of 5% or lower over a 14-day average, schools in that region could hold in-person instruction.
 If daily infection rates exceed 9% over a seven-day average, however, schools in that region would not reopen.
 Similarly, should a region see such an average after reopening, schools in that region would also be directed to close.